Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Results

-Fig.~\ref{fig:smr_m1_2d_l}~(b) shows the result for a quasi-two-dimensional system with a finite thickness, i.e., a $16 \times 16 \times W$ cubic lattice ($W=2,4,6$).
-As the thickness $W$ increases, the ordering temperature (indicated by the green arrows) is enhanced and the spin conductance induced below the transition temperature becomes large.
-We find that the peak of the spin conductance is largely enhanced compared with that for a single-layer spin system ($W=1$).
-Although the maximum of the spin conductance increases with increasing the thickness $W$, the difference between the results for $W=4$ and $6$ is much smaller than that for $W=2$ and $4$.
+Figure~\ref{fig:smr_m1_2d_l}~(b) shows the results for a quasi-two-dimensional system with a finite thickness, i.e., a $16 \times 16 \times W$ cubic lattice ($W=2,4,6$).
+As the thickness $W$ increases, the ordering temperature (indicated by the green arrows) increases and the spin conductance induced below the transition temperature becomes large.
+We find that the peak of the spin conductance is greatly enhanced compared with that for a single-layer spin system ($W=1$).
+Although the maximum of the spin conductance increases with increasing thickness $W$, the difference between the results for $W=4$ and $6$ is much smaller than that for $W=2$ and $4$.